objectiveFIELD®

 - OD / OS sensitivity, consensual

-- OD / OS latency, direct
+- OD / OS delay, direct

-- OD / OS latency consensual
+- OD / OS delay, consensual

 Reporting